krispy2306/computational-practices_sound-and-image-processing/week 9/readme.md

 - collisions work slightly better, but size of the balls is too big - reduced radius to 2

-FINAL NOTE: Collisions don't really work perfectly - sometimes it will not detect when the player is colliding wit a circle
+FINAL NOTE: Collisions don't really work perfectly - sometimes it will not detect when the player is colliding with a circle